newrelic/helm-charts/charts/newrelic-infra-operator/README.md

 >Moreover, it is possible to add the label `infra-operator.newrelic.com/disable-injection` to Pods to exclude injection for a single Pod that otherwise would be selected by the policies.

-Please make sure to configure policies correctly avoiding injecting sidecar for pods running on EC2 nodes already monitored by the infrastructure DaemonSet.
+Please make sure to configure policies correctly to avoid injecting sidecar for pods running on EC2 nodes already monitored by the infrastructure DaemonSet.

 ## Configure the sidecar with labelsSelectors